-Our

-management team
+Our management team

-SIMON MACKENZIE Grad DipBS (Dist), DipFin, NZCE GROUP CHIEF EXECUTIVE solutions to consumers.
+SIMON MACKENZIE Grad DipBS (Dist), DipFin, NZCE GROUP CHIEF EXECUTIVE

 Simon Mackenzie is passionate about the power of technology to transform the energy industry and consumers' lives.
-As Group Chief Executive, he has expanded and driven Vector's portfolio of businesses to embrace innovative technologies and strategies to deliver efficient, sustainable energy
+As Group Chief Executive, he has expanded and driven Vector's portfolio of businesses to embrace innovative technologies and strategies to deliver efficient, sustainable energy solutions to consumers.

 Simon was appointed Vector's Group Chief Executive in 2008.
 His tertiary qualifications include engineering, finance and business studies, and the Advanced Management Programme at the Wharton School, University of Pennsylvania.

-JASON HOLLINGWORTH

-MCom (Hons), FCA, CMInstD CHIEF FINANCIAL OFFICER
+JASON HOLLINGWORTH MCom (Hons), FCA, CMInstD CHIEF FINANCIAL OFFICER

 Jason Hollingworth joined Vector as Chief Financial Officer in May 2019.
 He has over 30 years' experience in a range of senior corporate finance roles including being CFO of public listed pay television company Sky TV, CFO of telecommunications company TelstraClear, Investment Manager for the diversified investment company Ngai Tahu Holdings, Executive Director at Asian private power development company AsiaPower and a director of corporate advisory firm Southpac Corporation.
 Jason has a Master of Commerce degree, is a Fellow of the Institute of Chartered Accountants ANZ and a member of the Institute of Directors.

-FIONA MICHEL
+FIONA MICHEL MBA CHIEF PEOPLE AND CULTURE OFFICER - ON SECONDMENT\